scalawithcats/scala-with-cats/src/pages/functors/index.md

 scalacOptions += "-language:higherKinds"
 ```

-We'll use the language import in this book
-to ensure we are as explicit as possible.
-In practice, however, we find the `scalacOptions`
-flag to be simpler and less verbose.
+In practice we find the `scalacOptions` flag to be
+the simpler of the two options.
 </div>